Mapletree Industrial Trust to replace SPH in STI

 It is reviewed quarterly in accordance with the index ground rules and to facilitate the inclusion of eligible initial public offering stocks.
 The FTSE ST methodology ensures the indexes accurately represent the investable universe for benchmarking purposes and can be easily replicated as the basis of index-linked products.

-SPH was also among the four blue-chips that were dropped from the MSCI Singapore Index in May.
-The other companies were ComfortDelGro Corporation, Sats and Sembcorp Industries.
+SPH was also among the four blue chips that were dropped from the MSCI Singapore Index in May.
+The other companies were land transport company ComfortDelGro Corporation, aviation support services provider Sats and conglomerate Sembcorp Industries.

+An SPH spokesman said: "The global economy, including Singapore, has been battered by the Covid-19 pandemic.
+SPH has not been spared in this challenging business environment.

 Shares of SPH closed up 0.7 per cent or S$0.01 at S$1.37 on Thursday.